National Jet Systems

-National Jet Systems, formerly Cobham Aviation Services Australia - Airline Services, is an Australian regional airline based at Adelaide Airport, operating regular scheduled services as part of the QantasLink brand.
+National Jet Systems is an Australian regional airline based at Adelaide Airport, operating regular scheduled services under the QantasLink brand.

 History

 Foundation and early years

-National Jet Systems was established in 1989 and started operations on 1 July 1990.
-Initial flights commenced in 1991 on behalf of Australian Airlines, mainly to tourist destinations in northern Australia, operating a fleet of four British Aerospace 146-100 aircraft under Australian’s Airlink brand.
+National Jet Systems was founded in 1988 by Warren Seymour and Rob Sherrard with operations commencing on 1 July 1990.
+Initial flights commenced in 1991 on behalf of Australian Airlines, mainly to tourist destinations in northern Australia, operating a fleet of four British Aerospace 146-100s under Australian’s Airlink brand.

 In 1992, Australian Airlines was acquired by Qantas, and the aircraft operated by National Jet on behalf of Airlink were repainted in a modified Qantas livery.
-The fleet was expanded in 1993 with the addition of three leased BAe 146-200 aircraft and two chartered BAe 146-300 aircraft, which commenced operations in 1994 from Brisbane and Cairns, respectively.
+The fleet was expanded in 1993 with the addition of three leased BAe 146-200s and two chartered BAe 146-300s, which commenced operations in 1994 from Brisbane and Cairns, respectively.

-In 1994, National Jet Express was established as a subsidiary to operate charter and scheduled services using National Jet's own branding, as well as freighter aircraft on behalf of Australian Air Express.
-Another subsidiary, Surveillance Australia, was also awarded the Australian Coastwatch contract to operate fixed-wing aerial surveillance aircraft and patrols in the Australian Exclusive Economic Zone (AEEZ).
+In 1994, National Jet Express was established as a subsidiary to operate charter and scheduled services using National Jet's own branding, as well as freighter aircraft on behalf of Australian airExpress.
+Another subsidiary, Surveillance Australia, was awarded the Australian Coastwatch contract to operate fixed-wing aerial surveillance aircraft and patrols in the Australian Exclusive Economic Zone.

 In 1999, National Jet Systems, including National Jet Express and Surveillance Australia, were acquired by Cobham for £24.5 million.

-In 2002, Qantas launched QantasLink as a single brand for their regional airline subsidiaries and operations, and the livery on aircraft operated for QantasLink was updated to reflect the new name.
+In 2002, Qantas launched QantasLink as a single brand for its regional airline subsidiaries and operations, and the livery on aircraft operated for QantasLink was updated to reflect the new name.

-In 2005, the airline commenced operating ex-Jetstar Boeing 717-200 aircraft on behalf of QantasLink in Western Australia, and transferred the remaining BAe 146 fleet to its National Jet Express subsidiary.
-All eught 717s formerly operated by Jetstar were transferred to National Jet Systems by October 2007.
+In 2005, the airline commenced operating ex Jetstar Boeing 717-200 aircraft on behalf of QantasLink in Western Australia, and transferred the remaining BAe 146 fleet to its National Jet Express subsidiary.
+All eight 717s formerly operated by Jetstar were transferred to National Jet Systems by October 2007.

 In March 2007, the Boeing 717 operations agreement was renewed, and included an expansion of the fleet from eight to eleven aircraft.
 National Jet also commenced a program with Qantas and Rolls-Royce to upgrade the aircraft to the 'High Gross Weight' specification, which increased their thrust from 18,500lbs to 21,000lbs per engine, and was aimed at improving passenger-carrying performance in hot conditions.

 In 2009, National Jet Systems was rebranded Cobham Aviation Services Australia - Airline Services to align its branding with the broader Cobham Group and to differentiate its role from that of National Jet Express.